Well Water Pumps in Butler, PA

 Not all homes use water from the municipal supply—and that’s certainly not a bad thing.
 Even the municipal water can become contaminated or may not be treated according to the best standards.
-Having your own well provides you with your own private water supply in Butler County (plus, some people really just prefer the taste of well water).
-In order to get well water out of the ground and into your own plumbing system, however, you need help from a well water pump.
+Having your own well provides you with your own private water supply in Butler, PA.

-Contact us today to get a free estimate on your well water pump installation in Butler County, PA or the surrounding area.
+Contact us today to get an estimate on your well water pump installation in Butler, PA or the surrounding area.
 We treat your home like it’s our grandma’s home.

 Installing the Right Water Well Pump for Your Home

-Not every well in Butler County is the same, and because of that, not every pump can be the same.
+Not every well in Butler, PA is the same, and because of that, not every pump can be the same.
 Different pumps are required for different depths.
 Choosing the right one isn’t just a matter of picking your favorite—you need the assessment of an expert plumber from Kennihan Plumbing & Heating, Inc.

 - Submersible Water Pump: Although submersible water pumps can be used for both shallow and deep wells, they’re often used for deeper wells.
 They’re rated for depths as low as 400 feet.